Sudden Reaction Syndrome: The Impact of Trauma in Your Relationship

 Has this ever happened to you?
-While having a normal conversation with your partner, one of you gets triggered into a sudden extreme reaction.
-It may become a hot volcanic explosion, or a cold freeze when one person shuts the connection down completely.
+You’re having a perfectly normal conversation with your partner, and suddenly one of you gets triggered into an extreme reaction.
+It might be a hot volcanic explosion, or a cold freeze, completely shutting down the connection.

 We call this “Sudden Reaction Syndrome.”
 Perhaps you were talking about a chore to be done or a bill to be paid.
 Maybe it occurred during a simple discussion about an upcoming event, or another person.
 Without warning, and often without explanation, there’s yelling, blaming, bickering, or abrupt withdrawal.

 Many people try to fix the conflict by asking, “Who started it?”
 This is not a very helpful question.
 It’s better to inquire: “Why does this keep happening?”
 Even more important is: “What can we do to prevent it from happening again?”